Create an MCP Agent

 - Rotate Keys: Periodically refresh API keys

-- Limit Scope: Only expose necessary data through functions
+- Limit Scope: Only expose necessary data through tools

 - Monitor Access: Review usage logs regularly

-- Test Thoroughly: Verify functions return appropriate data
+- Test Thoroughly: Verify tools return appropriate data

 Performance